Latest Update:

 So why the confusion?
 Why not just have a simple open and close date?

-Because YC is always looking for great companies.
+Because YCombinator is always looking for great companies.

 The "rolling" part means they start reviewing applications long before the deadline.
-However, it's not a first-come, first-served race where spots are filled immediately.
-Instead, applications are often reviewed in waves, and decisions are sent out in batches.
+It's not a first-come, first-served race where spots fill immediately.
+Applications are reviewed in waves, and decisions are sent out in batches.
 Applying early is strongly encouraged because it gives the partners more time to review your file and gives you time to provide meaningful updates.

 The "on-time deadline" is the date by which you should apply to guarantee a decision by a specific date.
 Late applications are still accepted and reviewed, but without a guaranteed response timeline.
-For example, for Fall 2025, the on-time deadline was August 4, 2025, with decisions by September 5, 2025, but late apps are accepted.
+For example, for Fall 2026, the on-time deadline is July 27, 2026, with decisions by August 28, 2026, but late apps are still accepted.

 The Most Common Founder Question: Apply Early or Near the Deadline?